muratk5n/thirdwave/en/2022/10/world-commerce.md

 The first analysis simply sums all product trades at bilateral level, to create a trade flow number between two countries.
-To keep visualization exports and imports are added to each other.
+To keep visualization simple, exports and imports are added to each other.

 First simple counts,